AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

-1- When is a good reason to use `styles: []` (inline style) than `stylesUrl` 2- When is a good reason to make use of different selector
+1- When is a good reason to use `styles: []` (inline style) than `stylesUrl` 2- When is a good reason to make use of different selector 3- Life cycle of a component
+4- Experimental support for decorators is a feature that is subject to change in a future relasease (when manually creating a component)